 Did you know you can change the photo at the top of your LinkedIn page?
 That “background photo” is a great way to welcome people into your profile.
 Yes, LinkedIn is a professional network, but adding personality is key (and so important that I’ll mention it again in tips #3 and #4).
 An image can take your profile from basic to inviting quickly.
 Use a personal photo from a trip you took or a hobby you enjoy.
 Don’t have one of those?
 Do a Google search to find something that showcases your individuality.

-Your summary isn’t the same as your job description.
-In fact, it should be quite the opposite.
+Once you’ve checked the headline off your list, switch gears and focus on your summary.
+As a reminder, your summary isn’t the same as your job description.
+In fact, it should be quite different.
 Your summary is your story, so give it some personality.
 Ask yourself – who am I talking to?
 Is it your future boss?
 Job candidates?
 Recruiters?
 Industry influencers?
 Write to that audience.
 Write about your experiences, how you got where you are today and what you can offer to your connections.
 Keep it real.
 Write in the first person and please, please leave out the buzzwords!
 Detail-oriented, strong problem-solver, has worn many hats – they are overdone and distracting, and don’t tell the real story of who you are.

 4. It’s okay to humble brag.